Dumbbell lunges are one of the best lower body exercises to work the quadriceps (thighs) and gluteal muscles (butt).

-Jon Erick Kawamoto, CSCS writes, lunge exercises change the load distribution and emphasizes one leg than two, like a in bilateral exercises such as squats and leg press.
+Jon Erick Kawamoto, CSCS writes, lunge exercises change the load distribution and emphasizes one leg than two, like in bilateral exercises such as squats and leg press.

-How to Do Dumbell Forward Lunges
+How to Do a Dumbell Forward Lunge

 - Stand as tall as you can with your feet shoulder-width apart.
 Hold a dumbbell on each side and tighten abs.

 - Look straight ahead and keep your torso as upright as possible for the entire exercise with your lower back slightly arched.

 - Keeping your abs engaged, take a step forward about 2-3 feet straight in front of you.
 Place your weight on the front heel and raise your back heel to be on your toes.

 - Bend the back knee to lower your body by bending your back knee until your front thigh is parallel to the floor.

 - Go back to the starting position and repeat 10 times before switching to the other side.